Radwimps: 2016–2020: International exposure

 In 2019, Radwimps provided music for Shinkai's next film, Weathering with You, released on 19 July.
-The album debuted at number three on the Oricon Albums Chart before peaking at number two in the following week.
+The album debuted at no. 3 on the Oricon Albums Chart, before peaking at no. 2 in the following week.
 It won the 34th Japan Gold Disc Award for Animation Album of the Year, which made it the top-selling anime album of 2019, with more than 128,000 copies sold that year.
 It also won the 43rd Japan Academy Film Prize for Best Music and Best Soundtrack at the 24th Space Shower Music Awards.
 The band launched a world tour with stops in the United States, Canada, and Mexico in July 2020.
-The tour was cancelled, however, due to the COVID-19 pandemic, and a planned Japan tour was postponed.
+However, the tour was cancelled due to the COVID-19 pandemic, and a planned Japan tour was postponed.

+2020–2024: 15th anniversary

-On 22 and 23 November 2020, Radwimps held a special fifteenth anniversary concert at Yokohama Arena.
+On 22 and 23 November 2020, Radwimps held a special fifteenth-anniversary concert at Yokohama Arena.

 In September 2021, Akira Kuwahara announced that he would go on hiatus for an indefinite period of time, after the weekly magazine Shūkan Bunshun reported his extramarital affair with a former model.

 In 2022, Radwimps provided music for the film The Last Ten Years, released on 4 March.
 The same year, the band also wrote music for Shinkai's film Suzume, making this the third time they collaborated with the director.
 In October, Kuwahara returned to the band after his year-long hiatus.

+In 2024, the band embarked on a world tour, performing in multiple locations across Asia.
+In October of that year, they announced that they had parted ways with Kuwahara.